 The LION (Learning Inside Out Network) program is an intensive international internship and research opportunity for students interested in the theory and practice of global security.
-The program builds on courses in security studies, conflict analysis and resolution, global crime, international criminal justice, human security, and international development through a semester-long international internship experience with an NGO, think tank or media organization in Armenia or Serbia.
+The program builds on courses in security studies, conflict analysis and resolution, global crime, economics, environmental studies, human security, and international development through a semester-long international internship experience with an NGO, think tank or media organization in Armenia.

-- Take a class in security studies, conflict analysis and resolution, global crime, international criminal justice, human security, or international development in the fall (at your home institution)
+- Take a class in security studies, conflict analysis and resolution, global crime, international criminal justice, human security, economics, environmental studies or international development (at your home institution)

-- Intern and conduct independent research in Armenia or Serbia in the spring
+- Intern and conduct independent research in Armenia in the spring semester.

-- Participate in two-week long Summer Institute in Armenia and have your research published and presented at an international security conference in Armenia in June
+- Participate in three-week long Summer Institute in Armenia and have your research published and presented at an international security conference in Armenia in June

 Internships in the Learning Inside Out network include but are not limited to:

 - Transparency International (Armenia)

 - Eurasia Partnership Foundation (Armenia)

 - Center for Agribusiness and Rural Development Foundation (Armenia)